Graduate Financial Aid

 Student Eligibility Requirements for Federal Financial Aid (Title IV Aid)

-• Must be enrolled and working toward a degree as a matriculated student in an eligible program
+• Must be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program

-• Must not be in default on a federal student loan and not owe money on a federal student grant
+• Must sign the certification statement on the FAFSA form stating that you’re not in default on a federal student loan, you do not owe money on a federal student grant, and you’ll only use federal student aid for educational purposes

 Verification